Garsondee/What-the-Tide-Dragged-In/Root/Lore/Silverfield_Setting.md

 - Strengthened connections to the past (ghosts become more active)

 ### Ward-Stones & Protective Magic
-The Slynx maintain ancient ward-stones throughout the Darkwoods, carved with spiraling glyphs that resonate with protective magic.
+The Lynx maintain ancient ward-stones throughout the Darkwoods, carved with spiraling glyphs that resonate with protective magic.
 These wards:
 - Keep intruders out
 - Contain dangerous entities within
 - Stabilize the barriers between worlds